FXBG After Dark – Fredericksburg Area Beer Trail

-The FAB Trail breweries include 6 Bears & a Goat Brewing, 1781 Brewing, Adventure Brewing (North and Eagle Village), Barley Naked Brewing, Highmark Brewery, Maltese Brewing, Red Dragon Brewery, Strangeways Brewing-Fredericksburg, Water’s End Brewery at Fredericksburg Square, and, the most recent addition, Log Home Brewing.
+The FAB Trail breweries include 6 Bears & a Goat Brewing, 1781 Brewing, Adventure Brewing (North and Eagle Village), Barley Naked Brewing, Highmark Brewery, Maltese Brewing, Red Dragon Brewery, Strangeways Brewing-Fredericksburg,and, the most recent addition, Log Home Brewing.
 These ten craft breweries are revered and beloved, and are a staple of how to experience the Fredericksburg region.
 And as a craft beer lover myself, I felt there was no better way to spend a Saturday than to enjoy some of these extraordinary brews.

-Since it would be impractical (and irresponsible) of me to sample all ten breweries in one day, I landed on three to check out: Adventure Brewing-Eagle Village, Red Dragon Brewery, and Water’s End Brewery.
+Since it would be impractical (and irresponsible) of me to sample all ten breweries in one day, I landed on two to check out: Adventure Brewing-Eagle Village and Red Dragon Brewery.
 This past Saturday, I set out with my girlfriend, Marissa, and good friend, Dan, to enjoy some of the best craft beer in Virginia.

 When it comes to craft beer, I stick to what I know and love; and I love me a good IPA.
 When I took a look at the Adventure taplist, I was curious and, I must admit, skeptical of the Apocalypse IPA.
 An IPA dry hopped with Apocalypse peppers?
 It was an unusual concept, yet seemed spicy enough to work.
 I am thrilled to say that I immensely enjoyed the Apocalypse IPA, particularly because of the hops and spice combination.
 It very much reminded me of the Habanero Sculpin IPA from Ballast Point Brewing, which is quite the compliment.